Public-Health-Scotland/phsmethods/README.md

 ```

 To access the help file for any of phimethods’ functions, type
-`function_name` into the RStudio console after loading the package:
+`?function_name` into the RStudio console after loading the package:

 ``` r
 ?fin_year